Jach/lgame/README.md

 * Assign important values -- anything you need for the loop itself, like a clock
-* Loop -- begin the game loop running until the game is quit, often convenient to have the body call a game-tick function
+* Loop -- begin the game loop running until the game is quit, often convenient to have the body call a game-tick function that you can redefine interactively
 * Time -- manage time to run at a desired frame rate.
 I prefer this at the end of the loop, though
 * Events -- handle user events and use them to update entities, which themselves